 This is similar to having "express" checkout lanes for customers with few items and regular ones for those with a full cart.
 You can find these and most stores and groceries.

-In this case, the Smart Home hub is the only standard device that connects directly to the home network, via Wi-Fi or a network cable, and that reduces or even eliminates the negative impact.
-By the way, each hub can handle dozens of IoT devices.
+They use these standards to connect to a central device -- the Smart Home hub.
+This hub, each can handle multiple IoT devices, is the only device that connects directly to the home network via Wi-Fi or a network cable, reducing or eliminating the negative impact.

 Another example is the case of the Arlo Wi-Fi security camera.
 Its high-end (Pro) versions use proprietary Wi-Fi to connect to a hub, which uses a network cable to be part of a local network.